mehultuteja/hardhat-ledger/README.md

 # Deploy contracts in Hardhat using Ledger

-This project demonstrates deployment of a very simple contract using Hardware wallet ledger nano S
+This project demonstrates deployment of a very simple contract using Hardware wallet Ledger Nano S Plus

 It makes use of official plugin [@nomicfoundation/hardhat-ledger](https://github.com/NomicFoundation/hardhat/releases/tag/%40nomicfoundation%2Fhardhat-ledger%401.0.0, "hardhat-ledger")